100 Black Businesses to Support This Month (and Every Month)

 Based in Decatur, Georgia, this neighborhood bookshop offers a carefully curated selection of children’s books online.
 Its picks focus on diversity and inclusion and encourage empathy—all things we want our little ones to learn.
-Also check out these 13 books about race to read to your children.

 Black Pearl Books was created with equity and cultural awareness in mind.
 This Texas-based shop is a community space and bookstore that stands on the Biblical principle of John 13:34, which states, “Love one another, as I have loved you.”

 Brown Sugar & Spice Books specializes in true stories about people of color.
 For this bookstore and community, Black History is not just celebrated in February—it’s celebrated all year long.
 Looking to expand your knowledge?
 Pick up these essential books for understanding race relations in America.

 Sister Uptown Bookstore, located in New York City’s Washington Heights neighborhood, is more than a bookstore.
 It’s a community that is committed to elevating the consciousness of the community.
 According to founder Janifer Wilson, the shop’s goal is to “nurture their minds, hearts, and souls with present and past works of gifted African American authors and other great authors and intellectuals including masters of spoken word.”